 I received both Engineering Degree and Master Thesis in 2005 at INSA de Rennes.
 I defended my Ph.D.
-Thesis at the University of Rennes 1, co-funded by the INRIA Centre Bretagne Atlantique, Sun Microsystems and the Regional council of Brittany.
+Thesis in 2009 and my HDR Thesis (habilitation to supervise research) in 2022 at the University of Rennes 1.

-With Stephane Louise (CEA), we organize the Alchemy Workshop, held in conjunction with the ICCS Conference, to present recent works on many-core architectures.
-We also organize the GIM2P Session, a special session at the MCSoC Conference.
+With Stephane Louise (CEA), we organize the Alchemy Workshop, held in conjunction with the ICCS Conference, to present recent works on heterogeneous computing architectures.